Affiliate disclosures aren’t so bad. I mean, they’re mandatory, so you have no choice. But they don’t have to be stuffy, legal, and lame.

 It’s important to disclose you’re a member of Amazon Associates with any affiliate links as this is a requirement in Amazon’s terms of service.
 If you don’t disclose an affiliate relationship with Amazon, you can be kicked off the program.
 By clearing showing that an Amazon link is an affiliate link, you also build trust with your audience from your honesty.

 Do you need a separate Amazon Affiliate Disclosure?

 Yes.
 You need one affiliate disclosure statement that passes the requirements of the FTC, and another separate disclosure that informs readers that you are an Amazon affiliate to pass their terms of service.

 Ok, you’ve made it through an article about a dull subject.
 I hope it wasn’t too painful.

 Or perhaps you skimmed your way down here to get the Cliff’s Notes.
 Either way, welcome.
 Let’s bullet out the best of the best from this post.

 - You must add FTC disclosures if you’re adding affiliate links to your site.
 You risk being fined or kicked off specific affiliate marketing programs if you don’t.
 In other words, you’ll lose money.
 And that’s not why we’re in this business.

 - Add affiliate disclosures to your privacy page, about page, footer, before posts, near affiliate links, and outside your website.
 Again, you can use Lasso to make this easier for you.

 - Use clear messaging when writing your disclosures.
 Make sure to let people know how the affiliate link works.
 Be honest about how you’re making money with these links.

-- When in doubt, just add a disclosure.
-And if you need a quick one, use this: Disclosure: We earn a commission if you click this link and make a purchase at no additional cost to you.
+- When in doubt, add a disclosure.
+And if you need a quick one, use this: Disclosure: We earn a small commission if you click this link and make a purchase at no additional cost to you.